wizardone/raterr/README.md

 ```ruby
 Raterr.enforce(request, period: :minute, max: 200, code: 429)
 ```
+`request` might be any data type that has an `ip` method.
+For Rails applications that would be the request method.

 The result of `Raterr.enforce` is always a pseudo status.
-In case the rate limit has not been reached you will get a pseudo `200` status + the number of attempts.
-This allows you to do additional checks.
+In case the rate limit has not been reached you will get a pseudo `200` status + the number of attempts made.
+This allows you to do additional checks (say a warning if you are about to reach the threshhold).
 If it has been reached you will get whatever status you configured, or the default one, which is 429 + a text message.